Art Course Offerings

 Strong portfolios contain the following three components:

 - Pieces that show students have experienced a variety of subjects, design topics and media.
 This includes pieces that show an understanding of the elements of art (line, shape, form, space, color, texture) and the principles of design (balance, emphasis, movement, pattern, repetition, proportion, rhythm, variety, and unity).
-The College Board calls these pieces “breadth” pieces and asks that twelve be submitted for the Advanced Placement Studio Art exam.
+The College Board calls these pieces “breadth” or “range of approaches” pieces and asks that twelve be submitted for the Advanced Placement Studio Art exam.

 - Pieces that show the development of a compositional theme in both concept and media.
-The College Board calls these pieces “concentration” pieces and asks that eight to twelve be submitted for the Advanced Placement Studio Art exam.
+The College Board calls these pieces “concentration” or “sustained investigation” pieces and asks that eight to twelve be submitted for the Advanced Placement Studio Art exam.
 Creating concentration pieces requires a large time commitment on the part of the student.
 These pieces are above and beyond the art curriculum of any particular class.

 Advanced Placement Studio Art Exams